Don't feel like reading the excerpt below? Well, just listen to it here before you buy!

 I had my business card ready in hand.
-I slid it onto the paper where her eyes were focused, so that she had no other choice but to see it.
+I slid it onto the paper where her eyes were focused so that she had no other choice but to see it.

 And lastly, I had my cell phone ready to play one of our best videos: an acoustic rearranged cover of “Same Old Love”—a simple, one-shot video of Lucas and his guitar displaying a pure, untouched vocal.

-“That Selena Gomez cover got over 60 thousand views… In one week.”
+“That Selena Gomez cover got over 60 thousand views… in one week.”

 Bonni appeared to be a bit intrigued at this point.
 She watched the video for a moment (maybe two) before looking back to the paper at a picture of the same cute, skinny white boy with a guitar.
-It was making an impression, I thought.
+It was making an impression, I suppose.